succinctlabs/sp1/book/writing-programs/precompiles.md

 # Precompiles

 Precompiles are built into the SP1 zkVM and accelerate commonly used operations such as elliptic curve arithmetic and hashing.
-Under the hood, precompiles are implemented as custom tables dedicated to proving one or few operations. **They typically improve the performance of executing expensive operations by a few orders of magnitude.**
+Under the hood, precompiles are implemented as custom STARK tables dedicated to proving one or few operations. **They typically improve the performance of executing expensive operations in SP1 by a few orders of magnitude.**

 Inside the zkVM, precompiles are exposed as system calls executed through the `ecall` RISC-V instruction.
 Each precompile has a unique system call number and implements an interface for the computation.